New grass hybrid could help reduce the likelihood of flooding

-Over two years of field experiments in the south west the team demonstrated that the hybrid, named Festulolium, reduced water runoff from agricultural grassland by up to 51 per cent compared to a leading UK nationally-recommended perennial ryegrass cultivar and by 43 per cent compared to meadow fescue.
+Over two years of field experiments in the south west the team demonstrated that the hybrid, named Festulolium, reduced water runoff from agricultural grassland by up to 51% compared to a leading UK nationally-recommended perennial ryegrass cultivar and by 43% compared to meadow fescue.

 It is thought the reduced runoff is achieved because Festulolium's intense initial root growth and subsequent rapid turn-over, especially at depth, allows more water to be retained within the soil.

 The hybrid grass also provides high quality forage with resilience to weather extremes, making the grass doubly useful to farmers.

 Dr. Kit Macleod, catchment scientist at the James Hutton Institute who worked on the project whilst employed at Rothamsted Research, North Wyke, said: "Hybrid grasses of this type show potential for reducing the likelihood of flood generation, whilst providing pasture for food production under conditions of changing climate.

 "In areas with similar climate and soils, then there is potential for reducing the likelihood of flood generation based on increased soil water storage within a river's catchment."

 Professor Douglas Kell, Chief Executive of BBSRC, said: "We usually think of improving food crops solely in terms of traits such as the yield and quality of the food itself, and apart from root crops such as potatoes and carrots these are easily visible, above-ground traits.
 However, there is increasing recognition that the health and utility of plants can be greatly enhanced by improving below-ground traits such as root growth.